lewagon/dotfiles/README.md

 ## Welcome!

-Let's start your coding challenges on Kitt.
-This repo holds all the exercises you'll cover during your 9 weeks at [Le Wagon, the French innovative Coding School](http://www.lewagon.org/en)
+This platform holds all the exercises you'll cover during your 9 weeks at [Le Wagon, the French innovative Coding School](http://www.lewagon.org/en), welcome aboard!

 ## General overview